NetaM-OSC/documentation/docs/dev/api/index.md

 ### Create Sections

-You could create sections throught API if account as required hability.
+You could create sections throught API if account as required ability.

 | Type   | Value                                 |
 | ------ | ------------------------------------- |